c410-f3r/wtx/README.md

 * Does not support systems with a pointer length of 16 bits.

 * Expects the infallible sum of the lengths of an arbitrary number of slices, otherwise the program will likely trigger an overflow that can possibly result in unexpected operations.
 For example, in a 32bit system such a scenario should be viable without swap memory or through specific limiters like `ulimit`.

+[^1]: Internal dependencies required by the feature.

+[^2]: The sum of optional and required dependencies used by the associated binaries.

 [client-api-framework-doc]: https://c410-f3r.github.io/wtx/client-api-framework/index.html
 [database-client-doc]: https://c410-f3r.github.io/wtx/database-client/index.html